↑top - - - ↑up

 Inside the box you will find the battery cables, brackets for the cover plate, fasteners, and a cover plate.

-After removing the robot, the cover plate is stored at the bottom of the shipping box.
+After removing the robot, note the cover plate which is stored at the bottom of the shipping box.

 The Raspberry Pi 3 + SD image card can be installed if you have your own image with your own software (Silver and Gold).
 However a default image may already have been installed in the factory.

-In the small parts bags, you will find fastners and M4 and M2 Allen wrench that fits the included fasteners.
+In the small parts bags, you will find fastners and M4 and M2 Allen wrenches that fit them.
 The additional sensors (Silver and Gold versions) are wrapped separately.

-The Front Bracket with Camera is shown above.
-The system power switch is above the “U” in Ubiquity, and the switch for the power to the wheels is above the “y’.
+The Front Bracket with Camera mounted is shown above.
+The system power switch is the black switch above the first “U” in Ubiquity, and the red switch for the power to the wheels is above the “y”.
 The charging port is between the two switches.
-Switches light up when on.
 The ON position is with the switch extended out.
-Both buttons should be lit.

-Do not attempt to operate the robot when the power to the wheels is off.
-Commands will be stored by the robot and then when power is enabled, the robot may move unexpectedly.
+Do not operate the robot when the power to the wheels is off and power to the Raspberry Pi is on (black switch out and red switch in).
+On early units commands will be stored by the robot.
+Then when power is enabled, the robot may move unexpectedly.

 The Real-Time Clock battery

 There is also a CR2032 coin cell battery on the back of the circuit board.
 This provides power to the real-time clock, which is essential.
 If this battery is not installed, obtain one and install it.
 Insert the battery with the lettering side up.